ssilverman/TeensyDMX/README.md

 * `RegenerateDMX`: Regenerates received DMX onto a different serial port and with different timings

+Other examples:
+* `FastLEDController`: Demonstrates DMX pixel output using FastLED

 A more complex example showing how to behave as a DMX USB Pro Widget is in `USBProWidget`.